 2. Become the witness of the Batu Bernada’s uniqueness in Losan Cave, the stone which has rhythmic tones

-If translated to Indonesian Language, Losan means a cave that can be penetrated from one place to another.
-This Losan Cave is located in the border of East Borneo and South Borneo, precisely in Muara Komam District, Paser Regency.
+If translated to English, Losan means a cave that can be penetrated from one place to another.
+This Losan Cave is located on the border of East Borneo and South Borneo, precisely in Muara Komam District, Paser Regency.

 You can enter the Losan Cave by yourself, you have to be accompanied by cave keepers or guides who could walk you through to enjoy the beauty of this cave.

 Each visitor must bring their own lighting equipment.
-The entrance ticker for this Losan Cave is Rp.5,000.
+The entrance ticket for this Losan Cave is Rp.5,000.

 3. Climbing the rock walls in the jungles of East Borneo that resemble the Great Wall of China

-This Batu Dinding natural tourism has slowly burst out and pulling everyone attention due to its beauty charm that similar to the Great Wall of China.
-This Batu Dining natural tourism is narrow rock walls with less than 1 meter width.
+This Batu Dinding natural tourism has slowly burst out and pulling everyone’s attention due to its beautiful charm that similar to the Great Wall of China.
+This Batu Dining natural tourism is narrow rock walls with less than 1-meter width.

-The hill top of Batu Dinding is also narrow, which only about 5 meter width.
-If seen from distance, Batu Dinding hill is shaped like a ridge with 500 meters of length.
-Around the hill there is a dense jungle.
+The hilltop of Batu Dinding is also narrow, which only about 5 meters in width.
+If seen from distance, Batu Dinding hill is shaped like a ridge 500 meters in length.
+Around the hill, there is a dense jungle.

 On the left side of the hill, there is a deep ravine.
-Just a wrong foot step will cause your life.
-No need to worry, because there are 30-50 local guides that assigned to manage and supervise the visitors to not jostle when entering the narrow peak area.
+Just a wrong footstep will cause your life.
+No need to worry, because there are 30-50 local guides assigned to manage and supervise the visitors to not jostle when entering the narrow peak area.